glutanimate/syntax-highlighting/docs/css.md

 #### Important Notes

-Using css classes allows you more customization, and results in a smaller database size, but you'll need to manually include a styling sheet in every note type, so it's only recommended for advanced users.
+Using CSS classes allows you more customization, and results in a smaller database size, but you'll need to manually include a styling sheet in every note type, so it's only recommended for advanced users.

 #### Theme Repositories

 A wide selection of different CSS themes may be found [here](https://jwarby.github.io/jekyll-pygments-themes/languages/python.html).

+#### Support for the Night Mode Add-on

+CSS-based styling also opens up the possibility of setting up different coloring schemes depending on whether or not Night Mode is active.
+For more information, please see the [instructions in Night Mode's README](https://github.com/krassowski/Anki-Night-Mode#custom-css-in-night-mode).

 #### Default Template